nrfconnect/sdk-nrf/samples/nrf5340/multiprotocol_rpmsg/README.rst

 See :ref:`configure_application` for information about how to configure the sample.

-For example, you can include the Multiprotocol RPMsg sample in a multi-image build by building the :ref:`sockets-echo-server-sample` sample for the nRF5340 application core and adding the following configuration files to your build as CMake options:
+For example, you can include the Multiprotocol RPMsg sample in a multi-image build by building the :zephyr:code-sample:`sockets-echo-server` sample for the nRF5340 application core and adding the following configuration files to your build as CMake options:

 * :file:`overlay-802154.conf`
 * :file:`overlay-bt.conf`